msi-ris/Tutorials/stratus_dbgap.md

 (virtual machine) % sudo swapon /swapfile
 ```

-These commands will make a swap area that is 8GB in size, turn it into a swapfile, then activate it as a swap area.
+These commands will make a file that is 8GB in size, turn it into a swapfile, then activate it.
 You can verify that it is working by looking at the `/proc/swaps` file:

 ```
 (virtual machine) % cat /proc/swaps